fczbkk/jasmine-helpers/README.md

-# JS Helpers
+# Jasmine Helpers

 Collection of small JavaScript helpers.
-These are usable either in regular JavaScript projects, or with testing frameworks (e.g. Jasmine).
+These are intended to be used with JavaScript testing framework [Jasmine](https://github.com/pivotal/jasmine).

+## How to use

+TODO

 ## Documentation